Woomera Launch Area 5

-Launch Area 5 (LA5) is an operational site at the RAAF Woomera Test Range which forms the primary operational capability of the Woomera Range Complex.
-Originally LA5 was a rocket launch site which supported a number of British experimental launches, including the United Kingdom's first, and as of 2023 only, satellite launch.
-It consisted of three separate launch pads, which supported 22 Black Knight sounding rocket launches, and four Black Arrow carrier rocket launches.
-Of the four Black Arrow launches, two were orbital launches, the first of which, on 2 September 1970, failed, and the second, on 28 October 1971, succeeded, placing the Prospero satellite into low Earth orbit.
+Launch Area 5 (LA5) is an operational site at the RAAF Woomera Test Range, forming part of the Woomera Range Complex.

+Originally, LA5 functioned as a rocket launch site supporting a number of British experimental launches, including the United Kingdom's first—and as of 2023 only—satellite launch.
+The site consisted of three separate launch pads, which supported 22 Black Knight sounding rocket launches, and four Black Arrow carrier rocket launches.

+Of the four Black Arrow launches, two were orbital.
+The first, on 2 September 1970, failed, while the second, on 28 October 1971, succeeded, placing the Prospero satellite into low Earth orbit.